ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 # Overview: Basic Concepts

+Before we define the specification of unified properties, there are several basic concepts which we need to introduce.

 <!-- Entity -> Property -> Resource -> Entity Domain -> Aggreated Entity Domain -->

 ## Entity {#con-entity}